Academic Concentration in History

 What is an Academic Concentration in History?

 Students pursuing an Associates in Arts and Sciences can earn an Academic Concentration in History notation on their transcript.
-Students must complete an Application for a History Academic Concentration, and receive a signature by the History Program Chair.

-In your final quarter at BC, complete a Graduation Application form and submit it to the graduation office electronically.
+In your final quarter at BC, complete a Graduation Application and submit it to the graduation office electronically.
 Note: You will need to complete two separate Graduation Applications – one for your degree and one for your Academic Concentration.

 How can students earn an Academic Concentration in History?